briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     3. _(3)_ For general clearing projects: Prior to issuance of a zoning permit by the Zoning Inspector.

-2. _(b)_ Soil Disturbing Activities Submitting an Abbreviated (SWP3): The applicant shall submit two (2) sets of the Abbreviated SWP3 and the applicable fees to the Village of Chagrin Falls and two (2) sets of the Abbreviated SWP3 and the applicable fees to the Cuyahoga SWCD as follows:
+2. _(b)_ Soil Disturbing Activities Submitting an Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>: The applicant shall submit two (2) sets of the Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and the applicable fees to the Village of Chagrin Falls and two (2) sets of the Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and the applicable fees to the Cuyahoga SWCD as
+follows:

     1. _(1)_ For single-family home construction: Before issuance of a zoning permit by the Zoning Inspector.